Azure-Samples/azure-video-indexer-samples/ApiUsage/ArmBased/README.md

 3. Go to Program.cs and populate `AccountName` with your account name
 4. Go to Program.cs and populate `VideoUrl` with your video url
 5. make sure dotnet 6.0 is installed. if not, please install https://dotnet.microsoft.com/download/dotnet/6.0
-6. login to azure `az login --use-device`
-7. Open your terminal and navigate to VideoIndexerArm folder
+6. Open your terminal and navigate to "media-services-video-indexer\ApiUsage\ArmBased" folder
-8. Run dotnet build
+7. Run dotnet build

 For more information visit [here](https://docs.microsoft.com/en-us/azure/media-services/video-indexer/video-indexer-use-apis)
 <!--